xkronusx/friendbox/README.md

     └── redeploy.sh                   # Standalone redeploy helper
 ```

 > `traefik.yml` is fully generated from your `.env` settings and ACME provider selection.
-Do not edit manually — it will be overwritten.
+Do not edit manually — it will be regenerated when you run option 4.
 Use option 4 to make changes.

 ---